 - Monitor their active integrations using powerful logging and alerting tools

-With all the benefits we've listed, why don't more SaaS companies have an integration marketplace?
+With all these benefits, why don't more B2B SaaS companies have an integration marketplace?

 Building an integration marketplace in-house is incredibly time-consuming and expensive.
-With core product features competing for scarce dev resources, it's difficult for most SaaS companies to carve out the time and resources it takes to do it right.
+With core product features competing for scarce dev resources, it's difficult for most B2B SaaS companies to carve out the time and resources to do it right.

-But that's where the embedded integration marketplace can help.
+But this is where the embedded integration marketplace can help.